Updates

 Cardinality constraints

 A cardinality constraint is a system maintained restriction on the number of allowed occurrences in the database of an argument or result of a stored function.
-For example, a cardinality constraint can be that there is at most one salary per person, while a person may have any number of children.
+For example, a cardinality constraint can be that there is at most one machine per installation, while a machine may have any number of installation.
 The cardinality constraints are normally specified by function signatures.

 In general one can maintain four kinds of cardinality constraints for a function modeling a relationship between types, many-one, many-many,one-one, and one-many:

-many-one is the default when defining a stored function as in salary()
+one-many is the default when defining a stored function returning a

-many-many is specified by prefixing the result type specification with Bag of
+many-many is specified by prefixing the result type specification of

 one-one is specified by suffixing a result variable with key